akanksha-ghadage/Learning-Exercises/README.md

 # Exercises and Assignments

-This repository contains my personal practice exercises and assignments related to data analytics, including Python and SQL.
+This repository includes assignments covering Python and SQL topics relevant to data analytics.

 ## How to View